AI Exam

 Regional Statistics

-United States:
+United States

-- Coronary artery disease (CAD) is the leading cause of death, responsible for 500,000–700,000 deaths annually.
+- Coronary artery disease (CAD) is the leading cause of death (500,000–700,000 deaths annually)

-- Black Americans have higher MI mortality than White or Hispanic individuals.
+- Black Americans have higher MI mortality than White or Hispanic individuals

 Trends in MI Incidence and Mortality

-Global Trends:
+Global Trends

-Sex Differences:
+Sex Differences

-COVID-19 Impact:
+COVID-19 Impact

 Age and Socioeconomic Factors

-- The average age of first MI is 65.1 years in men and 72 years in women in the United States.
+- Average age of first MI: 65.1 years (men), 72 years (women) in the US

 History